ProtoDef-io/node-protodef/doc/compiler.md

 }
 ```

+The native types implementations are compatible with the native functions of the ProtoDef interpreter, and can reuse them.

 ### Context Type

 A context type is a type that will be called in the protocol's context.
 It can refer to registred native types using `native.{type}()` or context types (provided and generated) using `ctx.{type}()`, but cannot access its original context.